 Once you’ve found the valve, the next step is learning how to operate it.
 The process depends on the type of valve you have:

 It’s a good idea to practice this process before an emergency.
-That way, if a plumbing emergency ever arises, you’ll feel confident and prepared.
+That way, if a plumbing emergency ever arises, you’ll feel confident and prepared—especially if you’re aware of the ten common plumbing issues that might require quick action.

 Knowing how to shut off your main water supply is one of the simplest yet most effective ways to protect your home.
-Emergencies happen without warning, and the ability to act fast can save you from costly repairs and hours of stress.
+Emergencies happen without warning, and the ability to act fast can save you from plumbing emergency repair costs.

 Contact Barrs Plumbing today for your plumbing services and learn how we can help improve your water quality, protect your plumbing, and bring comfort back to every drop of water in your home.